-- The EU should draft an Action-Oriented Paper (AOP) on Cooperation with the ENP countries that provide us with a better insight into what the EU is doing in this area.
-The AOP should also include references to the state of security-sector governance in these countries (judicial oversight, questions of accountability).
-It would be desirable that, in parallel to the AOPs, human rights compliance reports would be released on the countries with which the EU is seeking to expand cooperation on JHA issues34. - The idea of drawing up an AOP on counter-terrorism cooperation with the Mediterranean countries should be pursued.
-The fight against terrorism is the area in which the tensions between the various objectives are most likely to occur. - In terms of the monitoring and benchmarking provisions, the EU should consider moving towards the Ukraine JHA Action Plan model with all countries, as this seems to provide a fruitful framework for dialogue. - If the EU is serious about building an external dimension to JHA it will have to think about the financing of these activities.
+- The idea of drawing up an AOP on counter terrorism cooperation with the Mediterranean countries should be further pursued.
+The fight against terrorism is the area in which the tensions between the various objectives are most likely to occur. - In terms of the monitoring and benchmarking provisions the EU should consider moving towards the Ukraine JHA Action Plan model with all countries, as this seems to provide a fruitful framework for dialogue. - If the EU is serious about building an external dimension to JHA it will have to think about the financing of these activities.
 It cannot continue to be entirely dependent on the external relations financial instruments. - As regards negotiations one is led to conclude that the EU will need to make more substantial concessions on JHA issues to change the cost/benefit calculations of the partner countries.
 The Commission Communication on mobility partnerships and circular migration undeniably constitutes a step in the right direction, but for it to produce tangible effects it probably has to offer more.
-For obvious reasons the question of the incentives is intrinsically linked to that of competence distribution between the EU and the member states.
+For obvious reasons the question of the incentives is intrinsically liked to that of competence distribution between the EU and the member states.
 It is a well known fact that such questions can only be addressed in a more comprehensive framework, that of Treaty Reform. - There is a need to increase the dialogue between the various actors involved in the ENP and the external dimension of JHA.
 The flow of information between the strategic level at which the policy objectives are formulated and the level of policy implementation needs to be enhanced.
 This would allow for a more coordinated use of the entire spectrum of policy instruments.
 It is imperative that the EU do this, if it wants to be taken seriously as an international actor.